pjamar/htmls-to-datasette/README.md

  1. Have a browser with [SingleFile](https://github.com/gildas-lormeau/SingleFile) extension installed.
  2. When there is an interesting blog post or article save a full web page into one HTML using SingleFile.
  3. The created `.html` file on the downloads folder is moved to a common repository (via cron job).
- 4. This common repository is synched to my main server (I use [Syncthing](https://syncthing.net/)) for this.
+ 4. This common repository is synched to my main server (I use [Syncthing](https://syncthing.net/) for this).
  5. On my personal server all the new HTML files are moved to the serving folder and this indexer is called to populate the search database.
  6. Datasette with an specific configuration will allow searching on these files and reading them online.